EdM1r/monster_slayer_game/README.md

 done  8.
 Refactore code and get rid on array index instead of variables

-9. Rewrite code to add f-lines in it
+9. Rewrite code to add f-strings in it